HockeyJustin/UkAccidentStatistics/README.md

 ## What data can I get?

-Here are the sort of stats gained for a commute along the A3 (roughly Waterlooville to Hindhead).
+Here are the sort of stats gained for my commute along the A3:

 - Commuting between 7-9 AM, there is a 4.74% chance of an accident.
 - Commuting between 4-6 PM, there is a 3.16% chance of an accident.